luciluci/PriceTrail/PriceTrail/README.txt

 TO DOs:

+* update user data from profile page
+* in registration form add also name/last name
 * Add product unavailable functionality
+    * on parser: DONE
+    * on DB
+    * on display
 * add url to product title in pages so it can be accessed
 * when adding a product we should also erase/clear the input field
 * notify user by email when product price gets lowest/unavailable